 CHENEY-ARMSTRONG POST # 5 NH

-January 6th 2019: Post meeting in the Peterborough Community Center on Elm Street at 2 pm.
+April 7th, 2019: Post meeting in the Peterborough Community Center on Elm Street at 2 pm.
+Please enter at the front door on the oval.

-May 18th, 2019: Poppies are going to be given out on Friday and Saturday.
+May 17th and 18th, 2019: Poppies are going to be given out on Friday and Saturday.
 We NEED VOLUNTEERS.

 May 27th, 2019 Memorial Day!
 Cheney-Armstrong will be celebrating its 100th Birthday.